hloken/fagdag-cqrs/README.md

 			* Pages - abstraction for a web page, uses AngularBindingAdapter to be less brittle
 			* AngularBindingAdapter - abstractions for Angular model bindings and directives

-Exercise 1 - separate data models for room booking queries and commands
+Exercise 1 - separate queries and commands for room booking user story

 Currently room-booking has a unified CRUD'ish data model as can be seen in FagdagCqrs.Backend's Data/Adapters/RoomBookingDataAdapter and Data/Models/RoomBooking.
-Let's split it into separate models for commands and queries, at the same time moving towards thinking in queries and commands instead of read and writes.
+Let's split it into separate data models for commands and queries, at the same time moving towards thinking in queries and commands instead of read and writes.

-1. Under Data/Adapters, create a folder/namespace "Queries" and a folder/namespace "Commands".
+1. In Data/Adapters, create a folder/namespace "Queries" and a folder/namespace "Commands".
 2. Using Resharper, move RoomBookingDataAdapter to the new created Commands namespace and rename it to RoomBookingCommands.
 3. Create a new class "RoomBookingQueries" in the Queries namespace.
 4. Move Read() and ReadAll() methods from RoomBookingCommands to RoomBookingQueries.